material-components/material-components-ios/contributing/releasing.md

 These instructions describe how to cut a new release.

 MDC follows the ["git flow"](http://nvie.com/posts/a-successful-git-branching-model/) style of development, where the default branch is called `develop`. `stable` (instead of the traditional `master`) is reserved for releases.
-The `develop` branch is periodically copied to a release branch, tested, and then merged into `stable`, which serves as the stable "vetted" branch.
+The `develop` branch is periodically copied to a release candidate, tested, and then merged into `stable`, which serves as the stable "vetted" branch.

+## A note on the role of the release engineer

+Each release is driven by a single **release engineer**, who is also a Googler.
+The release engineer is expected to do the following, in order of priority:

+- Do not break Google.
+- Land a release at least once a week.

+If something is stopping the release engineer from achieving either of the above goals, the culprit code should be removed immediately from the release.

 ## Before you start